codedragon/Puppy_career_talk/slides.md

 - for me, interview over whiteboarding
 - talks, teaching over small talk

+Note:
-Note: Throwing resumes willy nilly to see if they stick is not productive If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help with get you past your deficiencies
+Throwing resumes willy nilly to see if they stick is not productive If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help will help get you past your deficiencies

+Note:
-Note: Story about whiteboard coding,
+Story about whiteboard coding,

 # Serendipity

+Note:
+When to take a job: does it closer to where you want to be?